 Most users in the US should be able to see the new search UI but you will probably need to log in if you are outside the US.
 It is indeed impressively quick with both organic and paid search listings changing as you type in your search query.

-Google’s stated aim is to speed up the speed at which you can make searches (as well as the persistent to goal to find the best sites for a user based on their search query) – it will be interesting to tell whether it really does speed up the search process as the initial experience is a little startling (distracting?) and we found ourselves playing around with it to watch results change rather than actually find anything.
+Google’s stated aim is to speed up the rate at which you can make searches (as well as the persistent to goal to find the best sites for a user based on their search query) – it will be interesting to tell whether it really does speed up the search process as the initial experience is a little startling (distracting?) and we found ourselves playing around with it to watch results change rather than actually find anything.
 No doubt, that will change with familiarity but it is a little odd at first.

 As usual, there is a lot of noise coming out of the blogging community and some are claiming that it is the end for SEO.
 As usual, we would disagree entirely with these statements and do not believe that it should make any fundamental difference to how you should approach SEO.